-1. A Bustling Waterfront
+1. A bustling waterfront

-2. A Legendary Brewery
+2. A legendary brewery

-A visit to Halifax isn’t complete without stopping by Alexander Keith’s brewery.
-Keith’s is synonymous with Nova Scotia and Halifax, and is still one of the strongest businesses in the region after close to 200 years!
+A visit to Halifax isn’t complete without stopping by Alexander Keith’s Nova Scotia Brewery on Lower Water St. Keith’s is synonymous with Nova Scotia and Halifax, and is still one of the strongest businesses in the region after close to 200 years!

-3. Celebrated Restaurants
+3. Celebrated restaurants

 The restaurant scene has exploded in the past 5-10 years, with many talented local chefs and creatives opening increasingly varied and exciting places to dine.
 There is a place to suit every mood, palate and budget, and even the most upscale establishments still come with a side of famous Maritime hospitality.

 One of my favourite things about Halifax is the many wonderful boutiques.
 These shops are run by incredibly creative and passionate people and carry countless unique and often locally made items.

 Dartmouth Crossing and Bayers Lake both offer tons of options – especially since the addition of IKEA at Dartmouth Crossing!
 Mic Mac Mall and Halifax Shopping Centre, have been extensively renovated recently to add more high-end stores to their mix, bringing a high-fashion feel to our city by the sea.

 Want to know more about shopping in Halifax?
 Check out these blogs: